MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/transition-from-java-7-to-java-8.md

 In general, the approach is to try to run on Java 8 without recompiling first.

-If the goal is to get an application up and running as quickly as possible, just trying to run on Java 8 is often the best approach.
+To get an application up and running as quickly as possible, just trying to run on Java 8 is the best approach.
 For a library, the goal will be to publish an artifact that is compiled and tested with JDK 8.

 The [Oracle JDK Migration Guide](https://www.oracle.com/java/technologies/javase/jdk8-adoption-guide.html) is the canonical